-Commitments are a contract between the individual and the State.
+The claimant commitment is a contract between the individual and the State.
 It is important the claimant understands that accepting their commitments is a condition of entitlement.
 In the case of joint claims, both eligible claimants within a household are required to accept individual commitments to receive Universal Credit.

-See the Claimant commitment hub and Building the claimant commitment Claimants in each regime have commitments reflecting tailored messages relevant to their regime, the work related requirement expectations and personal circumstances.
+Claimants in each regime have commitments reflecting tailored messages relevant to their regime, the work related requirement expectations and personal circumstances.
 It is a device for setting out and getting the claimant to own what they need to do in return for receiving Universal Credit.

 The claimant's commitments are reviewed regularly, ensuring they are up to date and reflect the work related requirements appropriate to the claimant's individual circumstances.
-When the claimant's requirements are changed, commitments are updated and the claimant must be asked to accept their revised these.
+When the claimant's requirements are changed, commitments are updated and the claimant must be asked to accept the changes.